swarmstack/swarmstack/README.md

 ## THIS IS A WORK-IN-PROGRESS (WIP) AUG 15 2018: Full ansible release soon

 While you wait for the full ansible playbook release that will install the cluster for you including etcd, Portworx, Docker swarm, feel free to get a head-start by learning the DevOps stack itself, borrowed heavily from [stefanprodan/swarmprom](https://github.com/stefanprodan/swarmprom).
-You'll need to bring some kit of your own at the moment, namely install a 3-node cluster of baremetal or VMs running EL7 (RHEL/CentOS), each running Docker configured as a swarm with 1 or more managers, plus [etcd and Portworx PX-Developer](https://docs.portworx.com/developer/) _(or change pxd in docker-compose.yml to your persistant storage layer of choice)_.
+You'll need to bring some kit of your own at the moment, namely install a 3-node cluster of baremetal or VMs running EL7 (RHEL/CentOS), each running Docker configured as a swarm with 1 or more managers, plus [etcd](https://docs.portworx.com/maintain/etcd.html) and [Portworx PX-Developer](https://docs.portworx.com/developer/) or PX-Enterprise _(or change pxd in docker-compose.yml to your persistant storage layer of choice)_.

+_Hint_: If installing Portworx PX-Developer, be sure to follow the links to install portworx/px-dev as standalone OCI runC containers on each node [https://docs.portworx.com/runc/](https://docs.portworx.com/runc/) to eliminate circular dependancies between Docker and Portworx.
+Rather than setting the `$latest_stable` variable per instructions on that page (which returns a PX-Enterprise version), you can supply `portworx/px-dev` instead:

+> sudo docker run --entrypoint /runc-entry-point.sh \
+>     --rm -i --privileged=true \
+>     -v /opt/pwx:/opt/pwx -v /etc/pwx:/etc/pwx \
+>     portworx/px-dev

 Afterwards, download the git archive below onto a Docker manager node and deploy the docker-compose.yml file.
 If everything works out you can consult the charts further down this page for the locations of the DevOps tools.